ComputationalCryoEM/ASPIRE-Python/docs/source/quickstart.rst

 ===============

 The following top-level scripts are currently available in the ``scripts`` folder to run different stages of the Cryo-EM data pipeline.
-To run these, make sure you have activated the proper conda environment for ASPyRE (see :doc:`installation` for installation instructions).
+To run these, make sure you have activated the proper conda environment for ASPIRE (see :doc:`installation` for installation instructions).

 1. Particle-Picking
 *******************